ldocull/Elecraft-P3-Windows-Interface/README.md

  - Select video source, comm port and baudrate that is compatible with your setup and click 'Save'.
  - Span selections are 10K, 50K, 100K, and 200K.
+ - Dropdowns provided to indicate and control Band and Mode.
  - MKRA, MKRB select a marker that can be moved by clicking on the spectrum or waterfall.
  - QSY changes VFO-A or B, depending on which marker is active.
  - MKR-OFF turns off and active markers.